priyanshu7855/React-Form-App/README.md

 To run in you system
 1. Either clone it or install zip file
-2. install node modules by "npm install command"
+2. install node modules by "npm install" command
 3. run command "npm start"